-To verify the effect of the strain rate in the ARSM (\ref{eq:implicitarsm}), we consider the following model, similar to (\ref{eq:ccarsm}):
+To verify the effect of the strain rate in the ARSM given by Eq.~(\ref{eq:implicitarsm}), we consider the following model, similar to Eq.~(\ref{eq:ccarsm}):

-We refer to the model (\ref{eq:wowr}) as the ARSM-S. We also set $C_2=1$ and $C_1=C_\nu/C_\tau$ with $C_\nu$ such that $C_2 = 0$ leads to the AKN model.
-In contrast to (\ref{eq:implicitarsm}), the coefficient of the strain rate in the denominator is positive in (\ref{eq:wowr}).
-Several studies have employed this type of modelling \citep[see e.g.][]{szl1993,yoshizawaetal2006}
+We refer to the model given by Eq.~(\ref{eq:wowr}) as the ARSM-S. We also set $C_2=1$ and $C_1=C_\nu/C_\tau$ with $C_\nu$ such that $C_2 = 0$ leads to the AKN model.
+In contrast to Eq.~(\ref{eq:implicitarsm}), the coefficient of the strain rate in the denominator is positive in Eq.~(\ref{eq:wowr}).
+Several studies have employed this type of modeling (see e.g., Refs.~\citep{szl1993,yoshizawaetal2006}).

-Figure~\ref{fig:angularwowr} depicts the mean angular momentum predicted by the AKN (linear eddy viscosity) model and ARSM-S at $\Rey_\mathrm{in}=8.5\times 10^4$ for $a=-0.33$.
-As observed in figure \ref{fig:angularwowr}, the ARSM-S is ineffective in predicting a constant mean angular momentum.
-Note that for $C_\tau > 1/3$, we cannot numerically obtain the relevant mean velocity or angular momentum profile.
-Consequently, the strain rate in the denominator of the ARSM is not essential for modelling curvature effects.
+Figure~\ref{fig:angularwowr} depicts the mean angular momentum predicted by the AKN (linear eddy-viscosity) model and ARSM-S at $\Rey_\mathrm{in}=8.5\times 10^4$ for $a=-0.33$.
+As observed in Fig.~\ref{fig:angularwowr}, the ARSM-S is ineffective in predicting a constant mean angular momentum.
+Note that for $C_\tau > 1/3$, we cannot numerically obtain the relevant mean velocity or angular momentum profiles.
+Consequently, the strain rate in the denominator of the ARSM is not essential for modeling the curvature effects.